dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/th-components.md

 A Tag Helper Component is a Tag Helper that allows you to conditionally modify or add HTML elements from server-side code.
 This feature is available in ASP.NET Core 2.0 or later.

 ASP.NET Core includes two built-in Tag Helper Components: `head` and `body`.
-They're located in the `Microsoft.AspNetCore.Mvc.Razor.TagHelpers` namespace and can be used in both MVC and Razor Pages.
+They're located in the <xref:Microsoft.AspNetCore.Mvc.Razor.TagHelpers> namespace and can be used in both MVC and Razor Pages.
 Tag Helper Components don't require registration with the app in *_ViewImports.cshtml*.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/mvc/views/tag-helpers/th-components/samples) ([how to download](xref:tutorials/index#how-to-download-a-sample))